 The United States proposes to add new impact study information related to Beam WPT systems operating in the 24 GHz and 61 GHz ranges.
 Additionally, and in line with the work plan, the United States also proposes to elevate the status of this document to Draft New Report.
 Finally, any proposed studies that the Working Party does not reach agreement on should not postpone the elevation of this document, as they can be added later as modifications to the upgraded recommendation or in future revisions of the approved document.

 Attachment

-PRELIMINARY DRAFT NEW REPORT ITU-R SM.[WPT.BEAM.IMPACTS]
+DRAFT NEW REPORT ITU-R SM.[WPT.BEAM.IMPACTS]

 Impact studies and human hazard issues for wireless power transmission via radio frequency beam

-[Editor’s note: In addition to the impact studies already provided, further inputs are invited on studies of the effects that beam WPT devices can have on receiving blocking of other applications and radiocommunication services.]

 Table of Contents

 Page